mathwhiz1212/proxmox-notes/PfSense.md

 # IP Address Config

-When you see `Welcome to PfSense` and a list of interfaces, see if there is a valid IP address you can connect to that is on a subnet you can get on.
-If there is, skip to GUI config below.
+When you see `Welcome to PfSense` and a list of interfaces, see if there is a valid IP address you can connect to that is on a subnet and VLAN you can get on.
+If there is, you can skip to GUI config below.

 If not, keep reading.